PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse

 Table \ref{fig:table_pretraining_method_comparison_results_linear_classifier} shows the results of the linear evaluation experiments.
 Similar to the results of Table \ref{fig:table_pretraining_method_comparison_results}, PFML outperformed MAE and was comparable to data2vec when using the pre-trained models as feature extractors for linear classifiers.
 Again, both MAE and PFML outperformed data2vec by a large margin in sleep stage classification from EEG data.
+In valence classification from speech data and sleep stage classification from EEG data, the TS2Vec method excelled.
+However, for other classification tasks, the SSL features provided by TS2Vec were the weakest performance-wise.
 In the case of using a randomly initialized model as a feature extractor for linear classifiers, the classification accuracy was at chance-level in all cases except when classifying posture for IMU data.

 The results of representation collapse experiments are shown in Table \ref{fig:table_pretraining_method_comparison_representation_collapse}.
 As can be seen from the results, it is very common for representation collapse to occur with data2vec across all data modalities.
-On the contrary, the results indicate that MAE and PFML do not suffer from representation collapse: PFML did not experience representation collapses at all, and MAE had a representation collapse only once.
+On the contrary, the results indicate that PFML, MAE, and TS2Vec do not suffer from representation collapse: PFML and TS2Vec did not experience representation collapses at all, and MAE had a representation collapse only once.
 Furthermore, we attribute this single representation collapse of MAE to bad luck in model weight initialization, as in this particular case the model loss started diverging from the beginning of the pre-training process.
-The results showcase that methods like MAE and PFML, whose training targets inherently contain variance, are less prone to representation collapse compared to methods like data2vec that learn their own prediction targets.
+The results showcase that methods like PFML, MAE, and TS2Vec, whose training targets inherently contain variance, are less prone to representation collapse compared to methods like data2vec that learn their own prediction targets.